The Great Depression, What Happened, What Caused It, How It Ended

 Unemployment Reached 25 Percent

 The Great Depression affected all aspects of society.
 By its height in 1933, unemployment had risen from 3 percent to 25 percent of the nation’s workforce.
 Wages for those who still had jobs fell 42 percent.
-U.S. TU.S. gross domestic product was cut in half, from $103 billion to $55 billion.
+U.S. gross domestic product was cut in half, from $103 billion to $55 billion.
 That was partly because of deflation.
 Prices fell 10 percent each year.
 Panicked government leaders passed the Smoot-Hawley tariff to protect domestic industries and jobs.
 As a result, world trade plummeted 65 percent as measured in U.S. dollars.